Table of Contents

 6 Tips to Create Great Instagram Ads for Your Dental Practice

-Have you been thinking about advertising for your dental office on Instagram?
-It’s certainly worth considering if you’re not doing […]
+Have you been thinking about how to advertise your dental practice on Instagram?
+It’s certainly worth considering if you’re not […]

-Top 3 Tips to Make Google Display Ads for Dentists Worth Your Time (And Money)
+Google Display Ads for Dentists: 3 Tips to Make Them Worth Your Time (And Money)

 It was a cold, blustery March, and I needed a vacation – bad.
 After searching Travelocity and Expedia for sun […]